Trump rebukes Harris and Biden on anniversary of Afghanistan bombing that killed 13 service members

 DETROIT — (AP) — Former President Donald Trump on Monday tied Vice President Kamala Harris to the chaotic Afghanistan War withdrawal on the third anniversary of the suicide bombing that killed 13 U.S. service members, calling the attack a "humiliation."

 Trump, the Republican presidential nominee, laid wreaths at Arlington National Cemetery in honor of Sgt.
 Nicole Gee, Staff Sgt.
 Darin Hoover and Staff Sgt.
-Ryan Knauss, who were killed in the Aug.
+Ryan Knauss, who were killed alongside more than 100 Afghans in the Aug.
 26, 2021, suicide bombing at Hamid Karzai International Airport.
-He then traveled to Michigan for an address to the National Guard Association of the United States conference.
+He then traveled to Michigan to address the National Guard Association of the United States conference.

 “Caused by Kamala Harris, Joe Biden, the humiliation in Afghanistan set off the collapse of American credibility and respect all around the world," Trump told an audience of about 4,000, including National Guard members and their families in Detroit.